-- Low intake of foods containing healthy, protective fats – including small amounts (about two teaspoons) of unsaturated spreads or oils or a small handful of nuts or seeds increases your intake of polyunsaturated and monounsaturated fats.
-These fats tend to increase the HDL cholesterol in your blood.
+- low intake of foods containing healthy, protective fats –this increases your intake of polyunsaturated and monounsaturated fats, which tend to increase the HDL cholesterol in your blood

-- Saturated fats and trans-fats – high cholesterol is mainly caused by eating foods high in saturated fats and trans-fats.
-Foods high in saturated fat include fatty meats, full-fat dairy products, butter, coconut oil, palm oil and most deep-fried takeaway foods and commercially baked products, such as pies, biscuits, buns and pastries.
-Foods high in trans-fats include most deep-fried takeaway foods and commercially baked products.
+- high intake of foods containing saturated fats and trans-fats –such as fatty meats, full-fat dairy products, butter, coconut oil, palm oil and most deep-fried takeaway foods and commercially baked products, such as pies, biscuits, buns and pastries.
+Foods high in trans-fats include most deep-fried takeaway foods and commercially baked products

-- Cholesterol in food (dietary cholesterol) – this has only a small effect on LDL cholesterol.
-Saturated fats and trans-fats in food cause a much greater increase in LDL cholesterol.
+- cholesterol in food (dietary cholesterol) – this has only a small effect on LDL cholesterol (saturated fats and trans-fats in food have a much greater effect).
 You can include some cholesterol-rich foods, such as offal (liver, pâté and kidney) and prawns, as part of a healthy, balanced diet low in saturated fats and trans-fats.
-You can also eat up to six eggs a week as part of a healthy, balanced diet low in saturated and trans-fats, without increasing your risk of coronary heart disease.
+You can also eat up to six eggs a week as part of a healthy, balanced diet low in saturated and trans-fats, without increasing your risk of coronary heart disease

-- Genetics – your family history may also affect your cholesterol level.
+- genetics – your family history may affect your cholesterol level.
 Some people will have high cholesterol even if they follow a healthy, balanced diet low in saturated fats and trans-fats.
 These people may need to take cholesterol-lowering medicine as prescribed by their doctor.

 Healthy eating tips and cholesterol